How our systems work

 Individual components are chosen based upon the size, weight, and power level requirements for each robot, but can be combined to create a flexible and universal charging infrastructure for large robot fleets.

 The transmitter converts wall power into wireless power.
-Two models are available with 125W and 300W power output respectively.
+Two models are available with 150W and 300W power output respectively.
+The 200mm TC-200 transmitter antenna (quoted separately) outputs the wireless power signal and connects via a standard 24″ SMA cable.

-The Onboard Charger circuit receives wireless power signal and converts it into the proper DC voltage for charging.
-Choose from five models based upon the desired wattage and charge current as well as environmental conditions.
+The onboard charger (OC) circuit receives wireless power signal through the standard RC-100 receiver antenna (quoted separately) and converts it into the proper DC voltage for charging.
+Choose from five OC models based upon the desired size, weight, power level and environmental conditions.

 Control Panel Software

-The browser-based Control Panel software lets users configure and monitor the system in real time.
-Two APIs are also documented and available at no extra charge.
+The browser-based Control Panel software lets users configure and monitor the system in real time from any computer or other connected device (device not included).
+Two APIs are also available to allow integration with other software systems.

 Pick a system that works for you